fluid-project/uio-plus/PRIVACY_POLICY.md

 # Privacy Policy

 User Interface Options Plus (UIO+) allows you to customize websites to match your own personal needs and preferences.
-Settings for the adaptations can be set via the UIO+ adjuster panel or, if on a [Morphic](https://morphic.world) enable machine, from a keyed in preference set.
+Settings for the adaptations can be set via the UIO+ adjuster panel.
 Due to the nature of applying user preferences, UIO+ requires permission to interact with the web content in the browser's windows, tabs, and iframes.

 ## Information UIO+ collects

-UIO+ makes use of user preferences, collected via direct user input to its adjuster panel and from Morphic, when run on a Morphic enabled machine.
-To apply certain adaptations, e.g. syllabifiaction, text-to-speech, the content of active websites may be parsed.
+UIO+ makes use of user preferences, collected via direct user input to its adjuster panel.
+To apply certain adaptations, (e.g. syllabifiaction, text-to-speech) the content of active websites may be parsed.

 ## How UIO+ uses the information